 At the rear balcony of Annie’s house, Ryan sat on a turquoise, plastic string-weave rocking chair.
 Annie, stretched on a nearby recliner, propped her long legs on his lap.
 She wore a loose blouse

 and hot pants.
 If he missed tonight’s prayers, it’d be the third consecutive Saturday he’d done so.
-No doubt cause for suspicion at the monastery where he lived.
+No doubt cause for suspicion in the Society--where he lived with his spiritual brothers.

 She emptied a glass of water.
 “There’s something I ought to tell you, but I dunno how you’ll take it.”